 Nebraska Wage Payment and Collection Act: What Employers Need to Know

-One of my greatest loves at the Berry Law Firm is helping small business clients avoid trouble.
+One of my greatest loves at the Berry Law is helping small business clients avoid trouble.
 Often this involves issues of employment law.
 Many of my small business clients have experienced terminating a problem employee.

 Recently one of my clients experienced an employee theft and terminated the employee.
 The employee even admitted to the crime.
 My client wanted to withhold from the employee’s final paycheck, with the consent of the employee.